 Latin music is inherently dance music.
 From 1948-1966, The Palladium Ballroom on 53rd Street in New York City became the genre’s epicenter and was most famous for staging legendary bands and hosting elaborate dances.
 Initially a dance studio that had restrictive race policies during the time of segregation, The Palladium needed money to stay afloat.
 They eventually opened their doors to Blacks and Latinos and became “the most important venue for the development of Latin music and dance throughout the 1950s.”
 Also home to the “Big Three” — the Tito Puente, Tito Rodríguez, and Machito orchestras -- regular patrons included Marlon Brando (often seen playing his bongos with Machito’s orchestra), Bob Hope, Kim Novak, Sammy Davis, Jr., and Frank Sinatra.

-THE MUSIC NEVER ENDS will uncover the story of the clave from the musicians who helped pioneer the sound and culture of Afro-Cuban Jazz.
-Through interviews, verite footage, archival film, and live performance, this memoir-style documentary is equal parts love letter and history lesson on the roots of Latin Music.
+THE MUSIC NEVER ENDS will uncover the story of the clave from the musicians who helped pioneer the sound and culture of Latin Jazz.
+We follow the members of The Mambo Legends Orchestra, formerly the musicians of The Tito Puente Orchestra, and through interviews, verite footage, archival film and live performance, this memoir-style documentary is equal parts love letter and history lesson on this big band sound that started in New York City.

 Johnny “Dandy” Rodriguez, Jr.